Monteverde in 3 Days

 Monteverde Cheese Factory

-The old man has ice cream, which he eats in the pretty courtyard, and I buy some locally produced cheese (Monte Rico) for lunch.
+The old man purchases an ice cream, which he eats in the pretty courtyard, and I buy some locally produced cheese for lunch.

 Monteverde Cheese Factory